 • Grey: The site is inactive.

-Only the site symbol types selected in the legend will be displayed in the map.
-For example, if the Site Inactive option is not selected, symbols representing inactive sites will not be displayed.
+in the top-left corner of the map.
+When expanded, the legend can be used to filter the display of site symbols on the Map page by selecting or deselecting the check box for each colour.
+This will also filter the sites displayed in the Sites panel.
+Only the site symbol types selected in the legend will be displayed in the map and the Sites panel.
+For example, if the Site Inactive option is not selected, symbols representing inactive sites will not be displayed and inactive sites will not be displayed in the Sites panel.
 This choice is remembered each time the application is opened.

 Hovering the mouse cursor over a site symbol will display a tooltip with information about the site, including: